Leonard Peltier: Clemency denial and commutation

-Later developments
+On June 10, 2024, Peltier had his first parole hearing since 2009.
+Ahead of the hearing, his lawyer Kevin Sharp described the hearing as "probably" his "last chance" to make a case for parole.
+On July 2, 2024, he was denied parole.
+An interim hearing to discuss parole was set for 2026, while another full hearing was set for 2039, according to Sharp.
+From 2014 until 2025, Peltier was housed at Coleman I, the high-security penitentiary wing of the Coleman Federal Correctional Complex in Coleman, Florida.

+Presidential commutation and release from prison

+On January 19, 2025, the last full day of his presidency, Joe Biden commuted Peltier's life sentence to home confinement beginning on February 18, 2025.
+Peltier was released on that date.
+His son said that the Turtle Mountain Band has a home arranged for him on the reservation in Belcourt, North Dakota.
+Upon his release, Peltier's younger sister Shelia confirmed to the Minnesota-based newspaper Star Tribune that he opted to be transferred to the Turtle Mountain Indian Reservation in Belcourt, North Dakota, where he could reunite with his family more.
+On February 19, 2025, Peltier spoke publicly at Belcourt's Sky Dance Casino and Resort during an event welcoming him home.

+Other concerns and incidents

-2002 editorial about deaths of agents and Aquash
+2002 editorial about deaths of agents and Anna Mae Aquash

 In January 2002 in the News from Indian Country, publisher Paul DeMain wrote an editorial that an "unnamed delegation" told him that Peltier had murdered the FBI agents.
 DeMain described the delegation as "grandfathers and grandmothers, AIM activists, pipe carriers and others who have carried a heavy unhealthy burden within them that has taken its toll."
 DeMain said he was also told that the motive for the execution-style murder of high-ranking AIM activist Anna Mae Aquash in December 1975 at Pine Ridge "allegedly was her knowledge that Leonard Peltier had shot the two agents, as he was convicted."

 DeMain did not accuse Peltier of participation in the Aquash murder.
 In 2003 two Native American men were indicted and later convicted of the murder.

 On May 1, 2003, Peltier sued DeMain for libel for similar statements about the case published on March 10, 2003, in News from Indian Country.
 On May 25, 2004, Peltier withdrew the suit after he and DeMain settled the case.
 DeMain issued a statement saying he did not think Peltier was given a fair trial for the two murder convictions, nor did he think Peltier was connected to Aquash's death.
 DeMain stated he did not retract his allegations that Peltier was guilty of the murders of the FBI agents and that the motive for Aquash's murder was the fear that she might inform on the activist.